ARMENIA – South – Syunik, Vayots Dzor (Kapan)

 Goris Old Town

 .
-A NM “sight”, This is primarily two long streets lined with stone buildings.
+A NM “sight”, is primarily two long streets lined with stone buildings.
 The style is unusual with the cement surrounding each stone projecting out past the stone.
 A herd of several hundred sheep being herded through the center of town stopped all traffic.

 I didn’t go south to Tatev, Kapan, Baghaberd fortress, Arevik NP and Shikahogh State Reserve.
 All were a long way south on mountain roads.
 I could not go past them as the border is with Iran so would have had to return the same way.
-And then bypassed all the following in order.
-Over a high plateau, the roads were mostly hard packed snow and quite slippery.
-They had been plowed and graveled (two guys with shovels in the back of a truck).
+And I then bypassed all the following in order.
+Over a high plateau, the roads were mostly hard-packed snow and quite slippery.
+They had been plowed and gravelled (two guys with shovels in the back of a truck).
 Big trucks tractioned out on the hills and one was skewered ¾ of the way across the road.
 The temperature hovered around -3°C. Thankfully I had relatively new 4-season tires and AWD but it was a long drive at speeds between 55-65 for about 100 kilometers.

 The MONASTERY of NORAVANK and the UPPER AMAGHOU VALLEY